 Holden, anyway, is very good, much better than the material.
 At 32, he was coming off twin hits Born Yesterday and Sunset Boulevard: this cynical soldier character presages his later incarnations of the type in Stalag 17, The Bridges At Toko-Ri, The Proud And The Profane and The Bridge On The River Kwai.
 Holden had the ‘weary warrior’ role down to a science: he did this better than anyone.
 Here, unfortunately, he’s re-teamed, for the third of four quick times with the ‘nice’ but bland Nancy Olson.
 They’d worked well together in Sunset Boulevard, so were quickly shoehorned into Union Station (both in 1950).
 Then this, followed by Submarine Command, both in ’51 (‘Arms’ force-landed on spot #110 for receipts, the sub-flick sonared #111).
 The script, after a good, terse start, speeds them through their dalliances and Curtiz’ direction has them double-time it: it all feels synthetic.

 Olson doesn’t generate much heat, but at least she doesn’t irritate like supporting goofball Dick Wesson, who overdid his schmuck-shtick in a number of Warner’s films of the period.
 Reliable backup Paul Picerni is also wasted.
 Much of the humor is cringe-inducing.
-Doing an oddly lame job is normally very effective Gene Evans, who (aside from racking medals in his WW2 combat record) registered strongly in two more, better-regarded war films in 1951, both for Samuel Fuller, The Steel Helmet and Fixed Bayonets!
+Doing an oddly lame job is normally very effective Gene Evans, who (aside from having racked medals in his own WW2 combat record) registered strongly in two better-regarded war films in 1951, both for Samuel Fuller, The Steel Helmet and Fixed Bayonets!
 Third-billed behind the two stars is the sturdy Frank Lovejoy: although it’s a truncated part, he plays it straight and does just fine.

 Back before they were assaulted by (sub)divisions of Chevrolet-armed suburbanites, the Santa Susana Mountains north of L.A. provided locales to substitute for the once-contested hills of Italy.
 Ted D. McCord handled the laudable cinematography, Max Steiner the less helpful score.
 Mixing in with the brisk battle scenes are snatches of footage from the real thing.
 99 minutes, with Katherine Warren, Argentina Brunetti, Ron Hagerthy, Philip Carey (getting pushed by Warner’s with six gigs in ’51), Don Gordon, James Dobson and Henry Kulky.